CompuTec/computec-docs/docs/pdc/pdc-plugin/computec-pdc-plugin.md

 # Overview

-The **CompuTec PDC Plugin** provides **Production Data Capture** functionality through **CompuTec AppEngine**.
-It offers a faster and more convenient way for production operators to perform shop floor activities using a web-based interface.
+The **CompuTec Production Data Capture (PDC) Plugin** provides a fast and convenient way to manage production activities directly from the shop floor using mobile touchscreen devices.

-The plugin supports production activities such as recording time, working with **Manufacturing Orders** and operations, and accessing relevant production, item, and resource information.

-The plugin works together with **ProcessForce Time Bookings** to provide production data directly from the shop floor.
+Operators can record time spent on production tasks and operations and access relevant information about operations, machines, resources, items, and production history.
+The management view also provides an overview of production resources and their current status.

+Running on **CompuTec AppEngine**, the **PDC Plugin** provides a faster, web-based alternative for recording and managing shop floor activities.

+This guide explains how to install, configure, and start using the **CompuTec PDC Plugin** with **CompuTec AppEngine**.

 :::info[note]
 This guide provides comprehensive instructions on working with the **CompuTec PDC Plugin** and **CompuTec AppEngine**.
 It complements the main **CompuTec PDC** application manual, which is available after clicking [this link](/docs/pdc/).